seclution/application-diagram/README.md

 [`jgraph/drawio`](https://github.com/jgraph/drawio) repository by default and removes the JARs automatically.
 A `Refresh draw.io sources` workflow is also provided to run the script and push the changes.
+The current reference snapshot corresponds to tag `v27.1.6` (commit `7114e2037b400fabce0824bfc8f20703eeda5fd4`).
+Update this note whenever the sources are refreshed.